vibhanshu-mishra/tsd-mcp/README.md

 Try asking:

-* List all members in my TSD model
+- List all members in my TSD model
-* Show all member section sizes
+- Show all member section sizes
-* Give me a design summary
+- Give me a design summary
-* Give me a complete model overview
+- Give me a complete model overview
-* What are the most common sections in this model?
+- What are the most common sections in this model?
-* How many beams, columns, braces, and base plates are there?
+- Show me the top utilized members
+- Which members are failing?
+- Which members are close to failing?
-* Are there any validation errors?
+- Are there any validation errors?

 ---